JetBrains-Research/task-tracker-server/README.md

 ## Models

 <!---update tables--->
----The section describes the models and routes in the server.
+The section describes the models and routes in the server.
-The full description for all models see in the [documentation](https://github.com/JetBrains-Research/task-tracker-server/wiki/API).
+For a complete description of all models, see the [API reference](https://github.com/JetBrains-Research/task-tracker-server/wiki/API) in the wiki.

 ### Data item